Adames, McCutchen, Houser lead Brewers to 5-1 win over Reds

 Associated Press

 MILWAUKEE (AP) — Willy Adames and Andrew McCutchen each hit a two-run homer, and Adrian Houser allowed one hit in six innings as the Milwaukee Brewers beat the Cincinnati Reds 5-1.
 Houser permitted a leadoff double by José Barrero in the third and a sacrifice fly by TJ Friedl — but nothing more.
 The right-hander turned a 2-1 lead over to the bullpen, and the Brewers easily held on.
-Taylor Rogers pitched a 1-2-3 seventh, Matt Bush struck out the side in the eighth and Brad Boxberger handled the ninth for Milwaukee, which is chasing an NL wild card.
+Taylor Rogers pitched a 1-2-3 seventh, Matt Bush struck out the side in the eighth and Brad Boxberger handled the ninth for Milwaukee, which is three games behind San Diego for the final NL wild card.
 Adames connected off Chase Anderson in the first inning for his 27th home run.
-McCutchen hit his 16th homer in the eighth after Hunter Renfroe doubled off Joel Kuhnel.
+McCutchen hit his 16th homer in the eighth after Hunter Renfroe doubled.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.